 Markers are set in the source code editor.
 They are placed on a line of code; when that line of code executes, the Execution Analyzer performs the recording action appropriate to the marker.

-Use one of the methods outlined here, to display the Code Editor window and load the source code associated with the selected Class.
+Use one of the methods outlined here, to display the Code Editor window and load the source code associated with the selected Class or Class element.